Johannes Gutenberg: Early life

 Johannes Gutenberg was born in Mainz (in modern-day Germany), a wealthy city along the Rhine, between the 14th and 15th centuries.
 His exact year of birth is unknown; on the basis of a later document indicating that he came of age by 1420, scholarly estimates have ranged from 1393 to 1406.
 (Note: Due to minimal extant documentation, identifying Gutenberg's exact year of birth is impossible.
 Most modern scholars give a range of slightly differing dates for Gutenberg's birth year, including 1394–1406, 1394–1404, 1394–1406, and 1393–1403.)
 The year 1400 is commonly assigned to Gutenberg, "for the sake of convenience".
 Tradition also holds his birthdate to be on the feast day of Saint John the Baptist, 24 June, since children of the time were often named after their birthday's patron saint.
 There is no verification for this assumption, since the name "Johannes"—and variants such as "Johann", "Henne", "Hengin" and "Henchen"—was widely popular at the time.
-In full, Johannes Gutenberg's name was 'Johannes Gensfleisch zur Laden zum Gutenberg', with "Laden" and "Gutenberg" being adopted from the family's residences in Mainz.
+In full, Gutenberg's name was "Johannes Gensfleisch zur Laden zum Gutenberg", with "Laden" and "Gutenberg" being adopted from the family's residences in Mainz.
 The latter refers to the Hof zum Gutenberg, a large and now destroyed Gothic-style residence inherited by Gutenberg's father.
 Gutenberg probably spent his earliest years at the manor, which existed beside St. Christoph's.
 (Note: Local tradition holds that Gutenberg's baptism took place at St. Christoph's, albeit without documentary evidence.)

 His father Friele Gensfleisch zur Laden was a patrician and merchant, likely in the cloth trade.
 Friele later served among the "master of the accounts" for the city and was a Münzerhausgenossenschaft (lit. 'minting house cooperative'), a part of the mint's companionship.
 (Note: The extent of Friele's actual involvement in the city's finances and trade of precious metal is unknown; the roles may have been largely ceremonial.)
-In 1386 Friele married his second wife, Else Wyrich, the daughter of a shopkeeper; Johannes was probably the youngest of the couple's three children, after his brother Friele (b. c.
+In 1386, Friele married his second wife, Else Wyrich, the daughter of a shopkeeper; Johannes was probably the youngest of the couple's three children, after his brother Friele (b. c.
 1387) and sister Else (b. c.
 1390–1397).
 (Note: Gutenberg had a half sister, Patze, from his father's earlier marriage to an otherwise unknown woman.)
 Scholars commonly assume that the marriage of Friele to Else, who was not of patrician lineage, complicated Gutenberg's future.
 Because of his mother's commoner status, Gutenberg would never be able to succeed his father at the mint; according to the historian Ferdinand Geldner this disconnect may have disillusioned him from high society and encouraged his unusual career as an inventor.
 (Note: The historian Sabina Wagner notes that Geldner's theory is "the opinion of many Gutenberg biographers", though not all.
 The biographer Andreas Venzke has instead suggested that the disconnect inaugurated a life-long sense of determination.
 Wagner herself consider's the fact that Gutenberg was the youngest son as more impactful than his social standing.)